System Design Space

 Read review

-Domain-Driven Design for Decomposition
+Domain-Driven Design for decomposition

 Event Storming

-• We gather domain experts and developers
+• Bring domain experts and developers into the same room.

-Context Maps
+Context Map

-• Customer-Supplier — upstream/downstream
+• Customer-Supplier — an explicit supplier-consumer dependency.

-• Conformist — adapt to external API
+• Conformist — deliberate adaptation to an external API you cannot influence.

-Chapter 3: Decomposition Patterns
+Chapter 3: decomposition patterns

-Strangler Fig Pattern
+Strangler Fig

 Proxy